Ayobola Kekere-Ekun: Reviews

-Kekere-Ekun's solo exhibition "Resilient Lines" 2019 is described as a necessary exhibition that discusses the politics of femininity within Nigeria.
-The artist is currently working in a time that seeks to write into history, the legacies of female artists in Nigeria that have often been disregarded in the past.
-Overall, her work is seen as vital, in contributing to the Nigerian community of art, that seeks to celebrate female artists in the country.
+In 2019, Kekere-Ekun's solo exhibition "Resilient Lines" was displayed at Rele Art Gallery.
+It engaged with themes relating to the politics of femininity in Nigeria, and became part of a broader conversation about contemporary Nigerian art.
+Her work is created during a time where there is increasing attention to documenting the contributions of the female artists in Nigeria, whose legacies have often been disregarded in the past.
+Overall, her art is recognized as part of ongoing efforts in contributing to the Nigerian art community that seeks to celebrate female artists in the country.

 Honors

-In 2018, Kekere-Ekun received a prize for Creativity from The Future Awards Africa (TFAA).
+Kekere-Ekun received a prize in 2018 for Creativity from The Future Awards Africa (TFAA).
 In the same year, she also received a $5,000 grant by music producer, Swizz Beats and musician, Alicia Keys, which she used to fund her solo exhibition, "Resilient Lines" at Rele Art Gallery in Lagos, Nigeria.
 In 2016, she received a grant from The Rele Art Foundation, as part of their "Young Contemporaries" program.
 Other awards she has received are the University of Lagos Convocation Prize in 2014 and the United States Consulate General 'Women's History Month' Art Contest in 2012.
 Ayobola Kekere-Ekun has been selected as one of the winners of the 2021 "Absa L'Atelier.'